handmadecode/quill/README.md

 ### Dynamically setting the group and version

-An Ivy module file's `organisation` and `revision` can be imported and applied to the Gradle project through the dynamic methods `setGroupFromIvyFile` and `setVersionFromIvyFile` that the plugin adds to the Gradle project.
+An Ivy module file's `organisation` and `revision` can be imported and applied to the Gradle project through the dynamic methods `applyGroupFromIvyFile` and `applyVersionFromIvyFile` that the plugin adds to the Gradle project.
 These methods take the Ivy file to import from as their only argument.
 The path to the Ivy file is resolved relative to the project directory.

 Specifying

-    setGroupFromIvyFile('/path/to/ivy.xml')
+    applyGroupFromIvyFile('/path/to/ivy.xml')

 will set the project's `group` property to the value of the `organisation` attribute in the Ivy file's `info` element.

-Similarly, the dynamic method `setVersionFromIvyFile` will set the  project's `version` property to the value of the `revision` attribute in the Ivy file's `info` element.
+Similarly, the dynamic method `applyVersionFromIvyFile` will set the  project's `version` property to the value of the `revision` attribute in the Ivy file's `info` element.

 If no file is specified, the default value 'ivy.xml' is assumed.
 Thus, specifying

-    setGroupFromIvyFile()
+    applyGroupFromIvyFile()

 will set the project's `group` property to the value of the `organisation` element in a file called 'ivy.xml' in the Gradle project directory.